haibzhou/aws-eks-mongodb/README.md

 Add new user and delete user from application GUI.
 You should see changes in Mongodb database.

+# Congratuiation!
+You finished the EKS and MongoDB lab!

 ## Step 6 - Clean UP
 ```
 cd /home/ec2-user/environment